 Some areas in Los Osos have a history of flooding, especially during heavy rains.
 The LOCSD is committed to addressing these flooding problems, working to provide information and solutions, and to promote assistance for residents impacted by storm water flows.

-The LOCSD provides free sand for sandbags at Station 15-South Bay Fire Department on Bayview Heights Drive and at the LOCSD Utilities Water Yard at 8th Street and El Moro Avenue.
+The LOCSD provides free sand on a self-service basis for sandbags at Station 15-South Bay Fire Department on Bayview Heights Drive and at the LOCSD Utilities Water Yard at 8th Street and El Moro Avenue.

-Sandbags are available for purchase at the LOCSD Main Office, 2122 9th Street, with Lobby Hours between 9:00 am and 3:00 pm Monday through Friday, and at Station 15-South Bay Fire Department - $4.50 for a bundle of 10 or $.45 each.
+Sandbags are available for purchase at the LOCSD Main Office, 2122 9th Street, with Lobby Hours between 9:00 am and 5:00 pm Monday, Wednesday,Friday and 9:00 am and 3:00 pm Tuesday and Thursday and at Station 15-South Bay Fire Department - $4.50 for a bundle of 10 or $.45 each.

 Residents are encouraged to take proactive prevention measures and should be aware of any possible flooding areas located in the vicinity of their property.